masc-ucsc/livehd/docs/projects.md

 ## Lgraph partition/decomposition

 Implement several partitioning algorithms in Lgraph.
 Each partition has a different attribute.
 The attributes/partitions could be used for synthesis/placement/...

 Dependence: none

 Main features:

-* Implement some fast decomposition algorithms:
+* Break graph partitions in disjoin sets and areas that do not have cross optimization (disjoin).
+Similar to MockTurtle partition method (separate by flops, large adders/multipliers/dividers).
+* Mincut partitioning.
+Use with https://github.com/SebastianSchlag/kahypar for min-cut
+* Port ESSENT acycling partitioning to C++.
+This reads a LGraph (or hierarchical lgraphs) and partitions the graph to several acycling partitions.
+* Live/Incremental partition.
+Given 2 graphs, find matching "partitions" across the graphs that finish in equivalent points (DAC paper has more details)

+Optional partitionings:
 * "Bottom-Up Disjoint-Support Decomposition Based on Cofactor and Boolean Difference Analysis" https://ieeexplore.ieee.org/abstract/document/7357181/
 * "Bi-decomposition of large Boolean functions using blocking edge graphs" https://dl.acm.org/citation.cfm?id=2133553

-* Break graph partitions in disjoin sets and areas that do not have cross optimization (disjoin)
-* Mark graph with hypergraph partition
-* Port ESSENT acycling partitioning to C++.
-This reads a LGraph (or hierarchical lgraphs) and partitions the graph to several acycling partitions.
+Optional traversals:
+* It would be good to have extensions on the fast/forward/backward iterators that accept a "partition" to traverse instead of the whole graph

 ## Parallel and Hierarchical Synthesis with Mockturtle